 Cal Poly’s San Luis Obispo campus is the most selective school in the California State University (CSU) system.
-Taking less than 30% of first-year applicants, the mid-50% of enrolled Cap Poly SLO freshmen is 4.08-4.25.
+Taking less than 30% of first-year applicants, the mid-50% of enrolled Cal Poly SLO freshmen is 4.08-4.25.
 In other words, if you don’t have an A average, chances for success are minimal at best.
 Fortunately, there is more than one way to become a Mustang as the university admits close to 2,000 transfers each year.
-This blog will share the Cal Poly transfer acceptance rate as well as other essential pieces of information like the Cal Poly transfer deadline, the requirements/checklist for applicants, the transfer decision date, and much more.
+This blog will share the Cal Poly transfer acceptance rate as well as other essential pieces of information like the Cal Poly SLO transfer deadline, the requirements for applicants, the transfer decision date, and much more.

 Cal Poly Transfer Acceptance Rate